USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 #### gov/epa/otaq/moves/master/gui

-This contains all of the code for the MOVES GUI.
+This contains all of the code and supporting files, such as images, for the MOVES GUI.

 #### gov/epa/otaq/moves/master/implementation

 This folder contains the specific implementations of many of the classes found in framework.
 This is where most of the "MOVES code" actually is--the classes that handle pollutant or process specific calculations live here.
-As a general rule, it contains both calculators and generators.
+In general, it contains both calculators and generators.
 Most of the SQL executed by the Java code is found in these files.
 Like the database folder, some of the code in the implementation folder is no longer used due to the introduction of the Go code in either the generators or calculators.

 #### gov/epa/otaq/moves/master/nonroad